ikks/aihordeclient/docs/DEVELOPING.md

 uv run main.py
 ```

-After everything is ok with the new version
+After everything is ok with the new version, make sure you have a token
+that allows publishing and referring to the just built version under dists

 ```
 uv build && uv publish
 ```

 [Managing version](https://docs.astral.sh/uv/guides/package/#updating-your-version)